Checking water leaks and possible damage to your property at least once a month or in case of a suspected leak is critical.

 Do you have a worn or broken flap that keeps your toilet running?
 You should be expecting to spend nothing less than $50-$100.

-Checking water leaks can reduce your costs if diagnosed and repaired quickly.
+Checking for water leaks can reduce your costs if diagnosed and repaired quickly.

 Wastewater costs for a small constant hot water flow of only one-quarter of a liter per minute can cost over $ 200 per month.